Basic information#

 Configuration#

-Plugins store configuration in a dedicated Bacularis configuration file.
-The plugin configuration is called settings and it is important to know that one plugin can have many various settings.
-It is the key approach in the plugin function that enables to have different settings for one the same plugin.
-It enables for example to define one action for information and warnings and other action for error messages.
+Plugins store their configuration in a dedicated Bacularis configuration file.
+This configuration is called settings.
+One plugin can have multiple settings, which is a core feature of the plugin system.
+It allows you to define different behaviors for the same plugin.
+For example, you can have one action for informational and warning messages, and a different one for error messages.

 ../_images/bacularis_plugin_settings.png